rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 [^Rosenberg2011AGR]: @Rosenberg_2011_The_Atheists_Guide_to_Reality\.

-### Other ways of knowing
+### Naturalized metaphysics

 -   Methodological naturalism
+-   Is there any unique project left for metaphysics?
+    -   "Are the questions of metaphysics more fundamental than those of science?" [^Ney2019]
 -   What are the limits of science?

+### Other ways of knowing

 -   Are there other ways of knowing?
--   Is there any unique project left for metaphysics?
-    -   "Are the questions of metaphysics more fundamental than those of science?" [^Ney2019]
 -   Scruton, R. (2015).
 Scientism and the humanities. [^Scruton2015]
     -   *Naturwissenschaften* and *Geisteswissenschaften*
 -   [Feminist perspectives on argumentation](https://plato.stanford.edu/entries/feminism-argumentation/)